There are now 2 possible online modes for units:

-- Students are able to (1) describe the properties and behaviour of the four classes of biomaterials; (2) explain how the human body responds to an implanted biomaterial; (3) assess biomaterials for biocompatibility; (4) describe the regulatory process to have a new material approved for use; (5) propose biomaterials for specific applications; and (6) communicate effectively with the medical community about biomaterials.
+Students are able to (1) classify biomaterials; (2) evaluate the impact of implanted biomaterials on the human body responds to an implanted biomaterial; (3) assess biomaterials for biocompatibility; (4) discuss the regulatory process to have a new material approved for use; (5) select biomaterials for specific applications; and (6) communicate effectively with the medical community about biomaterials.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) group project; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) individual project (written and oral presentation); (2) group lab reports; and (3) a final examination.
 Further information is available in the unit outline.